wp-plugins/amazon-link/readme.txt

 == Upgrade Notice ==

-**3.1.0-rc5**
+**3.1.0-rc6**

 Upgrade to this version to allow much greater flexibility and features to the plugin.
-Some significant changes please see the [Changelog](http://wordpress.org/extend/plugins/amazon-link/changelog/) for details and follow the [Upgrade Guide](http://www.houseindorset.co.uk/plugins/amazon-link/upgrading/).
+Some significant changes please see the [Changelog](http://wordpress.org/extend/plugins/amazon-link/changelog/) for details and follow the [Upgrade Guide](http://www.houseindorset.co.uk/plugins/amazon-link/upgrading/). *Please double check your Associate IDs after upgrading!*

 **3.0.3**